Detection of Gamma-ray Halos around Nearby Late-type Galaxies: Results and discussion

 \subsection{Morphology}

-Our results show that the excess was not produced by the point-like sources, like low-luminosity AGNs in the centers of galaxies or galaxies themselves.
-If it was the case, the maximal significance at different energies would be achieved at angular scales corresponding to PSF size at these energies and it is manifestly not so (see Table \ref{tab:res}).
-The angular size, corresponding to the maximal signal, changes with increasing angular resolution: from $\sim0.5^{\circ}$ at 2 GeV to $\sim0.3^{\circ}$ at 3~GeV.
-However, it does not decrease further up to the energies as high as 10~GeV, where the angular resolution is twice as high (Table \ref{tab:e_psf}).
-These results are consistent with a spatial excess around $0.3^{\circ}$ size, which, for $D=15$~Mpc corresponds to $r_h=80$~kpc.
+Our results show that the excess was not produced by point-like sources, such as low-luminosity AGNs in the centers of galaxies or galaxies themselves.
+If this were the case, the maximal significance at different energies would be achieved at angular scales corresponding to PSF size at those energies, which is manifestly not the case (see Table \ref{tab:res}).
+The angular size corresponding to the maximal signal decreases with improving angular resolution: from $\sim0.5^{\circ}$ at 2 GeV to $\sim0.3^{\circ}$ at 3~GeV.
+However, it does not decrease further for energies up to 10~GeV, where the angular resolution is twice as high.
+These results are consistent with a spatial excess with a radius of $\sim0.3^{\circ}$, which, for $D=15$~Mpc, corresponds to a physical halo radius of $r_h=80$~kpc.

-At energies higher than 3 GeV for front converted photons we constructed joint count map from the count maps of 16 individual sources (see Fig. \ref{fig:cmaps})

-The excess is clearly seen and has an irregular shape: this fact disfavors a simple model of a smooth halo, like one of decaying DM or quasi-uniform halo of CRs interacting with the CGM.
-Instead it looks like a superposition of weaker substructures from the individual sources: as an illustration we show in the same figure the count map of the strongest individual source, NGC 0628 -- there is a hint on some sort of lobes protruding from the central part of the galaxy.